 Figure 3 shows the trawling frequency distribution curves for the three habitats.
-The results show that the bottom trawl pressure increases from coarse sediments to mud.
-The proportion of seabed trawled less than once a year was lowest (33%) for the sublittoral mud habitat (A5.3) and increased to 66% for the intermediate grain size (A5.2) and to 75% for the coarse sediment (A5.1).
-The proportion of untrawled habitat (P1) was lowest in sublittoral mud, and highest in coarse sediments.
+The results show that bottom trawl pressure increases from coarse sediments to mud.
+That is, the proportion of seabed trawled less than once a year is lowest (33%) for the Sublittoral mud habitat (A5.3) and increases to 66% for the Sublittoral sand (A5.2) and to 75% for the Sublittoral coarse sediment (A5.1).
+Meanwhile, the proportion of untrawled habitat (P1) is lowest in sublittoral mud and highest in coarse sediments.
 Subsurface effects of bottom trawling were smaller than the surface effects as reflected in the lower subsurface proportions trawled at a certain frequency (Figure 3b).
-The differences in surface and subsurface impacts between habitats are similar up to a trawling frequency of about 0.5 year-1 but disappear at higher trawling frequencies.

-Benthos
+ESTIMATING ECOLOGICAL IMPACT INDICATORS

 Benthos data were available from a number of investigations that studied the changes in infaunal benthic community composition along a trawling gradient in different study sites covering the three main habitats of the North Sea (Table 2).
 Benthos data were collected with replicates at each of the sampling locations, except for the Dutch coarse sediment (Dutch CS) and fine sediment (Dutch FS) data which had many more stations that were sampled over multiple years (Table 2).
 Benthos data were sampled using a Day grab (Fladen Ground), a Hamon grab (Dogger Bank and Long Forties) or a Reineck box corer (Dutch CS, Dutch FS, Silver Pit).
 In all areas, samples were sieved over a 1 mm mesh sieve and biota were identified to the lowest taxonomic level possible.
 Biomass per taxonomic group was estimated in grams ash free dry weight (Dutch CS, Dutch FS) or wet weight (other areas).
-Species were coupled to the BENTHIS infaunal trait dataset as first described by Bolam et al (2014), which comprise information on the longevity class, feeding mode and bioturbation mode.
+Taxa were coupled to the infaunal trait dataset as first described by Bolam et al. (2014), which comprises information on the longevity class, feeding mode and bioturbation mode.
 For the purposes of the current study, and to help ensure that the effects of trawling on benthic biomass distribution between habitats were minimised, only those stations for which predicted fishing pressure was either low or zero (i.e., estimated total FP of < 0.5 year-1) were used.
+We made the assumption that the data were representative for the benthic community that is within reach of bottom trawls.

 We used longevity as proxy for the recovery time of taxa.
 It is an intuitively simple metric and supported by field studies showing that short-lived species will tolerate higher trawling intensities than long-lived species (Kaiser et al., 2006; Tillin et al., 2006).
-Longevity shows a strong correlation with other life-history traits that affects recovery time, such as age at maturation (Charnov, 1993; Brey, 2001; Bolam and Eggleton, 2014; Pitcher et al., 2015).
+Longevity shows a strong correlation with other life-history traits that affects recovery time, such as age at maturation (Charnov, 1993; Brey, 2001; Pitcher et al., 2015).
 It should be noted that for taxa forming biogenic structures, the recovery time of the biogenic structures will almost certainly exceed the longevity of the individual organism.